Francisca-Heii/milestone1-project/README.md

 they can easily find what they want in a staright forward manner.

 The next section is a heading “About me” below that they are four short paragraphs about myself and my history.
-This gives the user a brief idea who am I, so that they can get an idea of who really I am and how I can fit in, in an organisation.
+This gives the user a brief idea who am I, so that they can get an idea of who really I am and how I can fit in, in their company or organisation.
 On the last paragraph there is a link to my linkedin profile.
 When the user hoovers over the link a blue underline pops up.
 When the link is clicked it opens my linkedin profile in a new page so that the user can find out more information.The user can close the linkedin page to return to the website.

 The next section is a heading “Skills”and the user can see clearly defined proficiency level that I have.